CastHector/CastHector/README.md

-# Hi, 👋 I'm Hector Castro
+# Hi,👋 I'm Hector Castro

 # 💫 About Me:
 I'm a Computer Science student at the University of Illinois Chicago, graduating in December 2026.